glciampaglia/knowledge_linker/docs/log.markdown

 From the technical point of view.
 The DFS would just work, without having the need of implementing the dynamic programming algorithm, which requires to keep a huge table either in memory or on disk.
-I could even use a cache to avoid from wasting time recomputing over and over the same intermediate results.
+I could even use a cache to avoid wasting time recomputing over and over the same intermediate results.

+## Tue Jul 23 17:42:09 EDT 2013

+Today went again through these notes, just to get back into the problem, and it worked great.
+Keeping these notes is proving to be useful, at last!
+Spent most of the time today following the summer interns and wrote a simple reverse geocoding script for Bryce, so could not devote much time to implementing yesterday's ideas.
+A tornardo struck south of the city around 2.30pm and we all had to go downstair and wait 20' until the emergence was over.
+There do not seem to be any big damages, at least from what I see from my office window.